 Ask for feedback.
 Ask customers for opinions about their experiences with your brand, products, and services.
 Find out what works for them, what doesn’t, and what you can do to improve.

 Connect with customers on social media.
 Social media goes both ways so don’t just post and promote.
 Respond to other user’s posts and ask questions.
-Fast Company reports that 62% of Millennials are more loyal to brands that engage directly with customers on social media.
+Millennials are touted as the most brand loyal generation, with 50.5% reporting "extreme loyalty" to brands that had successfully won and kept their business.

 People build long-term relationships with brands they can trust.
 For that trust to be established, brands must be authentic and transparent.
 That is, brands should say what they mean and mean what they say.